dm5tt/RA60ATR2_ReverseEngineering/README.md

 The Radar sends an IRQ to the microcontroller which then starts the readout process.

-No decoding for as this speed maxes out my Cypress FX2 logic analyzer  :-(
+No decoding now for as this speed maxes out my Cypress FX2 logic analyzer  :-(

 ## Firmware